 Council Tax Support helps you pay some or all of your Council Tax bill depending on your age and circumstance.
-You can view general information about the scheme .
-You can also read about the scheme in more detail .
+You can view general information about the scheme or have a look at the scheme in more detail.

 The amount of housing and council tax support due to you is worked out by looking at:

 You're personal circumstances and the amount of rent you have to pay,

 The amount of savings you have (more than £16,000 will normally disqualify you),

 How many bedrooms you and your family require.